White-headed vulture perched on a wooden log and leaned over.

 Habitat

-Hot, dry savannas at low altitude.
+Hot, dry, open plains, at low altitude.

 • apple icon